The Great Giving Up

 There are no salaried jobs,

-I bitch, yet so much debt.
+I bitched, and so much debt!

 A bank would have refused you